 Funeral service will be held at McINNIS & HOLLOWAY FUNERAL HOMES, Fish Creek, (14441 Bannister Road SE, Calgary, AB T2X 3J3) on Thursday, June 2, 2022 at 2:00 pm.
 Reception to follow in the reception area of the funeral home.
+Family and friends who are unable to attend in person are invited to join Mr. Robertson's service streamed live (see below) on the day of the service.
 Condolences, memories and photos may be shared and viewed here.
 If friends so desire, memorial tributes may be made directly to KidSport Canada - Alberta, Box 36107, Lakeview RPO, Calgary, AB T3E 7C6 Telephone: 1-(888) 91-4kids or (403) 217-3761, www.kidsportcanada.ca.

 In living memory of Jack Robertson, a tree will be planted in the Ann & Sandy Cross Conservation Area by McINNIS & HOLLOWAY FUNERAL HOMES, Fish Creek, 14441 Bannister Road SE, Calgary, AB T2X 3J3, Telephone: 403-256-9575.